 “In most industrialized countries, where access to care is higher, caries is on the decline but dental trauma is on the rise,” said Fouad.
 “Trauma can result from things like accidents, falls and fights, but a big factor is our focus on a healthy, active lifestyle.”

-He suggests that bicycles, basketball, and soccer are big contributors and points out that people wear helmets while cycling, but the helmet does nothing to protect the teeth.
+He notes that activities like cycling, basketball, and soccer contribute significantly to dental trauma and points out that people wear helmets while cycling, but the helmet does nothing to protect the teeth.
 As a preventative measure, he urges you to wear a comfortable mouthguard while engaged in contact sports and other high-risk physical activities.

 If a tooth does become damaged or infected, Fouad says an endodontist can perform root canal therapy to save it.
 The procedure involves removing the affected dental pulp, cleaning and disinfecting the root canals, and then filling and sealing them.
 After the root canal treatment and appropriate restoration of the tooth, it remains critical for the patient to save the tooth from future decay by appropriate preventive measures.